-The on-line simulation framework can be applied to a wide range of network protocols.
-This section will present one of these applications, i.e., the tuning of Random Early Detection (RED) algorithm.
-RED is one of buffer management mechanisms which are used for congestion control by cooperating with TCP end-to-end congestion avoidance mechanism.
+Buffer management mechanisms can be used for congestion control by cooperating with TCP end-to-end congestion avoidance mechanism.
 Traditional DropTail could not effectively prevent the occurrence of serious congestion and often suffer from long queueing delays.
 Furthermore, the global synchronization may occur during the period of congestion, i.e., a large number of TCP connections experience packet drops and hence back off their sending rate at the same time, resulting in underutilization and large oscillation of queueing delay.
-Random Early Detection (RED) has been proposed [35] to address these problems.
+Random Early Detection (RED) has been proposed [34] to address these problems.
 The basic idea of RED is to detect the inception of congestion and notify traffic sources early to avoid serious congestion.
-It has been demonstrated to be able to avoid global synchronization problem, maintain low average queueing delay and provide better utilization than DropTail[35].
-Therefore, IETF has recommended RED as the single active buffer management for wide deployment in the Internet[36].
-However, the setting of RED parameters has proved to be highly sensitive to network scenarios and the performance of misconfigured RED may suffer significantly [14], [37], [38].
+It has been demonstrated to be able to avoid global synchronization problem, maintain low average queueing delay and provide better utilization than DropTail[34].
+Therefore, IETF has recommended RED as the single active buffer management for wide deployment in the Internet[35].
+However, the setting of RED parameters has proved to be highly sensitive to network scenarios and the performance of misconfigured RED may suffer significantly [14], [36], [37].
 Therefore, RED needs constant tuning to adapt to the prevailing network conditions.
-In view of this, it has been debated whether or not RED can achieve its claimed advantages[38], [39], [40].
+In view of this, it has been debated whether or not RED can achieve its claimed advantages[37], [38], [39].

-Based on simplified models, some general guidelines for setting RED parameters have been proposed[35], [37], [41].
-Intuitive modifications on RED have also been proposed to automate the tuning of RED under varying network conditions by adjusting one of the parameters[14], [42].
+Based on simplified models, some general guidelines for setting RED parameters have been proposed[34], [36], [40].
+Intuitive modifications on RED have also been proposed to automate the tuning of RED under varying network conditions by adjusting one of the parameters[14], [41].
 However, the effectiveness of these methods in complex network scenarios is still under investigation.
 Rather than relying on simplified models or intuition, here we employ the on-line simulation framework for the dynamical tuning of RED.